NoQuarterTeam/react-tour/README.md

 }
 ```

-If you want to control the tour from outside the component, you can use the `isEnabled` prop and the `onClose` callback.
+If you want to control the tour from outside the component, you can use the `isOpen` prop and the `onClose` callback.

 ```tsx
 import { Tour, TourContent, TourOverlay, TourFooter, TourArrow, TourStep } from "@/components/ui/tour"